STUDENT ACCESSIBILITY SERVICES

 Qualified students are encouraged to disclose known disabilities and to request reasonable accommodation as early as possible.
 Students who do not disclose disabilities and request accommodation until they have encountered academic difficulty may be jeopardizing their chances of successfully completing the program.
-Students needing more information regarding the Americans with Disabilities Act policy or procedures should contact the Assistant Director of Learning Center and Accommodations.
+Students needing more information regarding the Americans with Disabilities Act policy or procedures should contact the Assistant Director of Learning Center and Accessibility Services.

 Submit Consideration Request

 To submit accessibility requests for consideration, please complete the following steps:

 Please note: You are encouraged to meet with Learning Center staff to discuss your request for accommodations prior to beginning Step 2.

 To request disabilities accommodations please fill out the Disability Registration and Accommodation Request*.

 Please note: Pages 2 and 3 are to be completed, signed, and dated by your treating professional.

 Completed request forms should be submitted via email to firstname.lastname@example.org, faxed to 330.325.5956, or delivered to the Office of Student Affairs (B-206).

 You will be notified via your NEOMED email that your request has been received within five (5) business days.

 Please note: If additional information is required regarding your request, this could lengthen the processing time.